-Currently there are a number of ongoing global regulatory developments which could impact Prudential's businesses in the many jurisdictions in which they operate.
-These include the work of the Financial Stability Board (the FSB) in the area of systemic risk including assessing and mitigating systemic risk through the Holistic Framework (HF) (replacing the Global Systemically Important Insurer G-SII designations) and the Insurance Capital Standard (the ICS) both being developed by the International Association of Insurance Supervisors (the IAIS).
-There is a risk attached to the manner in which regulators may choose to implement the HF and ICS which could lead to additional burdens or adverse impacts to the Group.
-As a result, there remains a high degree of uncertainty over the potential impact of such changes on the Group.
+Currently there are also a number of ongoing global regulatory developments which could impact Prudential's businesses in the many jurisdictions in which they operate.
+These include the work of the Financial Stability Board ('FSB') in the area of systemic risk including assessing and mitigating systemic risk through the Holistic Framework ('HF') (replacing the Global Systemically Important Insurer 'G-SII' designations) and the Insurance Capital Standard ('ICS'), both being developed by the International Association of Insurance Supervisors ('IAIS').
+In addition, regulators in a number of jurisdictions in which the Group operates are further developing their local capital regimes.
+There remains a high degree of uncertainty over the potential impact of such changes on the Group.